 - ELTs or aviation survival craft stations used solely for survival purposes.

-The $175.00 FCC Licensing fee includes the GROL student manual, sample FCC test questions with answer sheet, and all filing, issuance and proctoring (test out) fees.
-We will mail you all course material.
+The FCC Licensing fees include a student manual, sample FCC test questions with answer sheet, and proctoring/test out fee.